Medium

 About this work

 In 2019 a conservation treatment on this painting revealed a trumpet in the upper left corner that was previously hidden beneath overpaint.
-This motif identifies the subject as Saint Jerome –a cardinal, which is why the fabric depicted here is red – hearing the trumpet of the Last Judgement.
+The discovery of this motif identifies the subject as Saint Jerome – in cardinal red – hearing the trumpet of the Last Judgement.
 Saint Jerome (c.
-342–347 – 420) was a Christian theologian and writer, known for producing the first Latin translation of the Bible, the Vulgate.
+342/347–420) was a Christian theologian and writer, known for producing the first Latin translation of the Bible, the Vulgate.
 He spent four years living as a hermit in the desert outside Bethlehem, devoting himself to study and religious contemplation.
-In addition to revealing the identity of the work’s subject, the removal of overpaint and layers of discoloured varnish allows the considerable skill of the artist to be appreciated.
-Perhaps it may now be possible to identify who created this typically lively Baroque painting.

 Place/s of Execution